Ron Shrieves photo

 Raccoons prowling campgrounds for unsecured human food are second only to bears in causing wildlife problems for visitors.
 Raccoons and skunks can carry rabies, a deadly disease, so always report unusual animal behavior to a park ranger.

 Bats are unique mammals with forelimbs specialized for true flight.
 All eleven species of bats in the park feed exclusively on insects.
 Seven of these species hibernate during colder months while the other four species migrate.
-The big brown bat, eastern red bat, and eastern pipistrelle are most commonly seen.
+The big brown bat, eastern red bat, and tri-colored bat are most commonly seen.
 The park protects the largest colony of the federally endangered

 There are 27 species of rodents in the park -- the most of any mammal order.
 The deer mouse and white-footed mouse are the most common mammals in the park, though they are often only seen by campers and hikers who are startled by them as they forage for food during the night.
 Eastern chipmunks, gray squirrels, and red squirrels are common in the forests.
 The solitary woodchuck, also known as a ground hog, is less common but can be seen in open meadows and along mowed roadsides at lower elevations.